CS-LTU/com7033-assignment-Goodness-Azike/README.md

 ## Key features

-- **User authentication and authorisation**
+### User authentication and authorisation

 - User signup and signin with email and password
 - Passwords hashed before being stored in the database
 - JSON Web Token (JWT) based authentication to protect APIs and pages

-- **Stroke data management**
+### Stroke data management

 - CSV seed scripts (`dataset.csv`, `preprocessed_data.csv`, `seed_data.py`, `init_database.py`) to load and prepare stroke data
 - Separate preprocessing logic in `preprocess.py` and `stroke_data_service.py`

-- **Dashboard**
+### Dashboard

 - HTML dashboard page with linked JavaScript (`dashboard.html`, `dashboard.js`)
 - Fetches summary data from the backend (for example counts and basic metrics)
 - Uses the same protected API as the rest of the application

-- **Prediction page**
+### Prediction page

 - Frontend form for clinical and lifestyle features (`prediction.html`, `prediction.js`)
 - Sends data to a dedicated prediction endpoint in the backend
 - Backend calls the ML model (`model.py`) and returns stroke risk to the UI

-- **Security and configuration**
+### Security and configuration

 - Environment-based configuration using `.env.example`
 - JWT utilities in `jwt_auth.py`
 - Alembic migrations to keep the database schema in sync

 ## System architecture

-High level design:

-- **Frontend**
+High-level design.

+### Frontend

 - Static HTML pages for signup, signin, dashboard and prediction
 - JavaScript files handle form submissions and `fetch` calls to the backend API (`api-config.js`, `script.js`, `dashboard.js`, `prediction.js`)
 - `styles.css` for layout and styling

-- **Backend**
+### Backend

 - Python application started from `server.py`
-  - Controller layer in `backend/controller/` (`auth.py`, `dashboard.py`, `prediction.py`, `model.py`, `preprocess.py`, `stroke_data_service.py`)
+- Controller layer in `backend/controller/` (`auth.py`, `dashboard.py`, `prediction.py`, `model.py`, `preprocess.py`, `stroke_data_service.py`, `jwt_auth.py`)
-  - JWT-based auth handled in `jwt_auth.py`
 - Database connections and migrations configured via `alembic/`, `alembic.ini` and the `database` package

-- **Databases**
+### Databases

 - Relational database (MySQL) for users and stroke-related records, accessed through the database layer
-  - MongoDB used alongside MySQL for non-relational data and logging (via a separate Mongo client module)
+- MongoDB used alongside MySQL for non-relational data and logging

-- **Machine learning model**
+### Machine learning model

 - Trained stroke risk model and supporting artefacts stored in the backend
 - Loaded in `model.py` and used by the prediction controller
 - Model performance notes stored in `model_metrics.txt` for reference

 ## Folder structure